-To apply for graduation, the student must see the Program Advisor during the first two weeks of the appropriate term as indicated below:
+To apply for graduation, the student must see the Program Advisors one semester prior to applying for graduation.
+See dates below:

-GRADUATION GOAL

-May

-August

-December

-DEADLINE FOR FILING
+GRADUATION GOAL DEADLINE FOR FILING

-Previous September 15th
+Мау Previous September 15th

-Previous January 20th
+August Previous January 20th

-Previous May 16th
+December Previous May 16th

 When filing for graduation, students must bring grade reports or transcripts showing completion of appropriate required course work in business.
 Major and minor graduation forms are valid for a one-year period from the date on the form.
 If the student has not graduated within that period, a new form must be completed by the advisor and forwarded to the graduation evaluators.